devl00p/devl00p.github.io/_posts/2014-11-18-Solution-du-Cyber-Security-Challenge-Australia-2014-(partie-web).md

 > Only VIP and registered users are allowed to view the Blog.
 Become VIP to gain access to the Blog to reveal the hidden flag.

-A l'adresse */index.php* on trouve une série de liens en haut de page.
+À l'adresse */index.php* on trouve une série de liens en haut de page.
 Le lien *"Blog"* est grisé et en regardant la source on remarque qu'il n'y a pas de lien pour cette section.

 Si on demande */blog.php* on est redirigé vers la page de login.